Skip to main content Skip to navigation

 </div>

-doesn't affect the accessibility of this in any way.
-But this is the perfect use case for this element.
-It's what it exists to do.
-And it does group the titles together nicely when reading the code.
-It's up to you if you want to use it.
+⚠️ However, having a hgroup in the HTML doesn't improve the accessibility of this in any way.
+This is the perfect use case for the element.
+It's what it exists to do, and it does group the titles together nicely when reading the code.

 Product description